-Earned sick leave credits may, with the approval of the Department Head, be used by the employee in increments of not less than 1 hour, and not to exceed forty-eight (48) hours in the employee's annual period.
+Earned sick leave credits may, with the approval of the Department Head, be used by the employee not to exceed ninety-six (96) hours in the employee's annual period.
 Accrued paid sick leave must be used prior to using leave without pay for sick leave eligible events except as allowed under CFRA qualifying leaves, below.
 When used, sick leave hours are not considered hours worked and do not accrue additional hours of sick leave.
 The hours are included in merit hours.